 SELinux is a security enhancement to Linux which provides users and administrators a more granular, powerful access control mechanism.
 It consists of a kernel component which enforces the security policy, a set of userspace tools to manage and manipulate SELinux security policies, and the SELinux security policies themselves.

 The main Linux Kernel README can be found at Documentation/admin-guide/README.rst

 The canonical SELinux kernel repository is hosted by kernel.org:

 There is also an officially maintained GitHub mirror:

-The SELinux userspace tools and test suites are hosted by GitHub:
+The SELinux reference policy, userspace tools, and test suites are hosted by GitHub: